 The ONJ Centre team will keep in touch with you and your usual doctor to track outcomes.

-We will commence treating patients in 2021.
+We are now accepting referrals for the state-wide service which will commence treating patients in 2021.

 We are actively involved in a number of clinical trials.
 These trials are a very important element of the service at The ONJ Centre.
 Find out more about our Radiation Oncology research.